israel-cj/automlbenchmark/docs/readme.md

 ```

 ## Results and Figures
-The results are already available in the link, please put the two csv files in `figures_repository/data`.
+The results are already available in the [this link](https://drive.google.com/file/d/1IH6ZqUETopL-5x8Qgm7wq6vJT_DVfVI3/view?usp=sharing), please put the two csv files in `figures_repository/data`.
 All the figures in the paper can be reproduced from the folder `figures_repository/notebooks_finale`.
 The only two compulsory notebooks to run first are:

 ```bash
 raw_to_clean.ipynb